ivelin1936/Panda-Application/README.md

 ___

 ## Project Functionality
-#### The application should provide Guest (not logged in) users with the functionality to:
+##### The application provide Guest (not logged in) users with the functionality to:
 * Login
 * Register
 * View the Guest Index page
-#### The application should provide Users (logged in) with the functionality to:
+##### The application provide Users (logged in) with the functionality to:
 * Logout
 * View their Packages
 * View details about a Package
 * View their Receipts
 * View details about a Receipt
-#### The application should provide Admins (logged in, with role - Admin) with the functionality to:
+##### The application provide Admins (logged in, with role - Admin) with the functionality to:
 * Logout
 * View their Packages
 * View details about a Package
 * View their Receipts
 * View details about a Receipt
 * View all Pending Packages
 * View all Shipped Packages
 * View all Delivered Packages
 * View details about all Delivered Packages
 * Ship Packages
 * Deliver Packages

 ___
 ## Technologies